fadion/aria/README.md

 end
 ```

-It can have the expected `else` block to:
+With the ever present `else` block:

 ```
 if 1 == 2